eoin-cr/FF_Setup/README.md

 would come up occasionally.
 This extension allows you to remove certain sites you don't want to see from your search results quickly and easily.

+Here are the domains I have hidden in case you're interested
+* solveforum.com - fake stackoverflow, very annoying in that it says certain questions are answered when they aren't.
+Just uses a fuck ton of SEO to get views.
+* javaer101.com - same as previous
+* pvillage.com - same as previous
+* readallbooks.org - fake free pdf site
+* geeksforgeeks.org - their stuff isn't great and I'm not a fan of how it requires signing in just to view stuff now

 https://github.com/pistom

 #### Firefox color